 Before considering an Individual retirement account (IRA) or other retirement plan, look to your employer first!
 If your company offers a 401(k) plan, consider taking advantage of any employer-contributed matching funds.
 If appropriate, invest at least as much of your paycheck in the plan as your company will match.
 It's a lost opportunity if you don't get the most of your employer's match.
 Some employers match employee 401(k) contributions at rates of 50-100%**.

 Step 2 - Build A Savings Cushion

-Sarro believes you should have "a minimum of three to six months of living expenses saved" in a liquid account before deciding to invest.
+You should have a minimum of three to six months of living expenses saved in a liquid account before deciding to invest.
 This emergency savings fund gives you easy access to cash to cover unexpected expenses, such as car repairs, medical bills or job loss, without impacting your daily budget or upsetting your long-term investment plans.